campbea/flytster-api/README.md

 **GET:** `/api/v1/passenger/`

 **NOTES:**
-- This will return a list of all unique passengers based on their `phone` and `birthdate`
+- This will return a list of all unique passengers

 **Response:**
 ```json